Where do we stand on soy?

 In response to those studies and others, the National Cancer Institute's Division of Cancer Etiology organized a workshop to discuss the state of research on soy in relation to cancer risk.

-After the workshop, participants published a report in the journal Cancer Research in 1989 (PDF).
+After the workshop, participants published a report in the journal Cancer Research in 1989.
 They wrote that there was no evidence that soybean-derived foods had adverse effects on the human pancreas.

 Rather, it was observed that human populations with high levels of soy in the diet had decreased rates of pancreatic cancer.